[Skip to Content]

 Energy Efficiency

 Active efficiency measures are those that involve designing and operating building systems and equipment to perform more efficiently.
-Among those systems, space heating accounted for close to one-third of end-use consumption in U.S. commercial buildings in 2018.1 Other energy-intensive building systems include ventilation, lighting, cooling and water heating.
+Among building systems, space heating accounted for close to one-third of end-use consumption in U.S. commercial buildings in 2018.1 Other energy-intensive building systems include ventilation, lighting, cooling and water heating.
 There are an ever-increasing number of technologies and strategies to optimize the efficiency of all of these systems, as well as building controls and energy management systems to ensure they all work together as efficiently as possible.

 In addition to building systems, a building professional must be aware of plug loads, the often increasing amount of energy used by plugged-in equipment, from computers to video screens, and process loads, the energy used by systems hardwired into a building structure, such as elevators, enterprise servers, and commercial kitchen equipment.
-Plug loads are projectedopens in new window to be one of the fastest-growing uses of energy in buildings in the coming decades.
+Plug loads are projectedopens in new window to continue to be one of the fastest-growing uses of energy in buildings in the coming decades.

 Pie diagram of end uses of energy consumption by U.S. commercial buildings (2018) in British thermal units (Btu).
 The total is 6,787 trillion Btu.
 Space heating is 32%, or 2,167 trillion Btu.
 This means that 32% of the energy consumed by commercial buildings was used for space heating.
 Ventilation is 11%, or 728 trillion Btu.
 Lighting is 10%, or 709 trillion Btu.
 Cooling is 9%, or 589 trillion Btu.
 Cooking is 7% or 485 trillion Btu.
 Refrigeration is 5%, or 369 trillion Btu.
 Water heating was 5%, or 343 trillion Btu.
 Computing is 4%, or 270 trillion Btu.
 And other was 17%, or 1,127 trillion Btu.